← Back to 史記

 鹿 鹿

-After residing for two years, King Zhou killed Prince Bigan and imprisoned Jizi.
-King Wu was about to attack King Zhou, divined the turtle omen, and it was not auspicious.
-Wind and rain violently arrived.
-All the dukes were afraid, but only Tai Gong strongly urged King Wu.
-King Wu therefore then proceeded.
-On the day Jia Zi of the first month of the eleventh year, he swore at Muye and attacked King Zhou of Shang.
-King Zhou's army was defeated and routed.
-King Zhou turned and fled, ascended the Lu Tower, and then they pursued and beheaded King Zhou.
-The next day, King Wu stood at the She altar.
-The group of dukes presented clear water, Weikang Shu Feng spread a colored mat, Shi Shang Fu led the sacrificial animal, and Shi Yi wrote the prayer, to tell the spirits and punish King Zhou's crime.
-They scattered the money from the Lu Tower, opened the grain from Juqiao, to relieve the poor people.
-They sealed Bigan's tomb and released Jizi from prison.
-They moved the nine tripods, repaired the Zhou government, and with the world renewed the beginning.
-Shi Shang Fu's strategies were the majority.
+Two years later, King Zhou killed the royal son Bigan and imprisoned Jizi.
+When King Wu was about to attack Zhou, he divined with tortoise shells, but the omen was unfavorable, and violent wind and rain arose.
+The lords were all afraid, but Tai Gong alone strongly urged King Wu on, and so King Wu went forth.
+On the jiazi day of the first month in the eleventh year, he swore the oath at Muye and attacked King Zhou of Shang.
+King Zhou’s army was utterly defeated.
+King Zhou fled back and climbed the Deer Terrace, and was then pursued and beheaded.
+The next day, King Wu stood at the altar of the soil, while the lords presented clear water, Kangshu Feng of Wei spread out mats, Master Shangfu led the sacrificial animal, and Scribe Yi wrote the sacrificial prayer to announce King Zhou’s crimes to the spirits.
+He scattered the money from the Deer Terrace and released the grain from Jiqiao to relieve the poor.
+He sealed Bigan’s tomb and released Jizi from prison.
+He moved the Nine Tripods, repaired the Zhou government, and began anew with the world.
+Master Shangfu was responsible for much of the strategy.

 7